 Subdivision is the process of dividing an existing parcel of land into two or more lots, or changing the boundaries of an existing parcel of land.
 The process includes navigating surveyors’ reports, Council rulings, zoning certificates and other legal processes.
-Due to the many regularly procedures involved in subdivision, it is important that you comply with all legislative requirements and seek legal and specialist advice when preparing your application.
+Due to the many procedures involved in subdivision, it is important that you comply with all legislative requirements and seek legal and specialist advice when preparing your application.
 A failure to meet all relevant requirements may mean that your proposed subdivision is delayed.

 You will need to ensure that: